opendocsg/slw-judgments-backfill/2016_SGCA_24/report.md

 53     In relation to the submission at [47(b)], the respondents argued that notwithstanding that they had not filed a cross-appeal against the Judge’s findings on these three issues, they were entitled raise them under O 57 r 9A(5) of the Rules of Court (Cap 322, R 5, 2014 Rev Ed).

-54     In response to this argument, the appellant submitted that the respondents were barred from raising issues on which they had not filed cross-appeals, citing the decisions of this Court in _Lim Eng Hock Peter v Lin Jian Wei and another and another appeal_ [2010] 4 SLR 331 (“ _Peter Lim_ ”) which has since been followed by this Court in _Chiam Heng Hsien (on his own behalf and as partner of Mitre Hotel Proprietors) v Chiam Heng Chow (executor of the estate of Chiam Toh Say, deceased) and others_ [2015] 4 SLR 180 (“ _Mitre Hotel_ ”).
+54     In response to this argument, the appellant submitted that the respondents were barred from raising issues on which they had not filed cross-appeals, citing the decisions of this Court in _Lim Eng Hock Peter v Lin Jian Wei and another and another appeal_ <span class="citation">[2010] 4 SLR 331</span> (“ _Peter Lim_ ”) which has since been followed by this Court in _Chiam Heng Hsien (on his own behalf and as partner of Mitre Hotel Proprietors) v Chiam Heng Chow (executor of the estate of Chiam Toh Say, deceased) and others_ <span class="citation">[2015] 4 SLR 180</span> (“ _Mitre Hotel_ ”).

 55     The two issues which this Court had to determine were :